AICC/CMI-5_Spec_Current/cmi5_spec.md

 The LMS MUST record and provide reporting for all "cmi5 defined" and "cmi5 allowed" statements that are not being rejected regardless of the verbs used in statements sent by AUs.

 LMS verb ordering rules are as follows:
-* LMS may issue multiple satisfied statements (in a session).
+* LMS MAY issue multiple satisfied statements (in a session).
 * LMS SHOULD NOT issue multiple satisfied statements per object (Block or Course) (in a registration).
 * LMS MUST NOT issue more than one abandoned statement for a session.
 * LMS MUST NOT issue more than one waived statement per session and MUST not issue more than one waived statement per registration per AU.